iAmKankan/Deep-Learning/gradient-descent.md

 ### One-Dimensional Gradient Descent
 ![light](https://user-images.githubusercontent.com/12748752/136802581-e8e0607f-3472-44f7-a8b2-8ba82a0f8070.png)
-* explain why the gradient descent algorithm may reduce the value of the objective function.
-Consider some continuously differentiable real-valued function  f:R→R .
+* Lets explain why the gradient descent algorithm may reduce the value of the objective function.
+* Consider some continuously differentiable real-valued function  f:R→R .
 Using a Taylor expansion we obtain